 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 I know.
 It’s been a long time.
 I honestly had to look it up myself.
 And the somber answer?
 2013.
-I had just nearly finished the guest bath reno and through some enthusiastic encouragement from my dad, decided he and I should immediately start on the master.
+I had just nearly finished the guest bath reno and through some enthusiastic encouragement from my dad, decided he and I should immediately start on the primary.
 Because, after all, taking the shit that’s still fully functional out of my house is exactly what will make me get things done, right?

 Well, it happened that I was also working on my kitchen and my dining room at the time.
 Oh, and my staircase, too.
 My house was one giant blob of chaos.
 But we did it anyway.
-I learned new, disgusting things about my house (I still want to make a “What the FRASS?” t-shirt at some point), and assumed that in less than a year’s time (at the most, knowing how I can drag things out!), my master bath would be put back together again.
+I learned new, disgusting things about my house (I still want to make a “What the FRASS?” t-shirt at some point), and assumed that in less than a year’s time (at the most, knowing how I can drag things out!), my primary bath would be put back together again.

 As it turned out, the bath would be unfinished for much longer than that.
 I have been using the nearly-(but not really, either)-finished guest bathroom ever since.
 But why, exactly?
 Have I just been lazy?
 Do I hate showering?
 Or is it something else?